Assistance/ Emotional Support Animals and Service Animals for a Person with a Disability

 • There is an established relationship of support between the animal and the student.

-Applications for emotional support animals (ESAs) or must be supported by a medical diagnosis or substantiation of disability and should be made before July 1st for Fall Semester and November 1st for Spring Semester to ensure that proper arrangements can be made
+Applications for emotional support animals (ESAs) or must be supported by a medical diagnosis and should be made before July 1st for Fall Semester and November 1st for Spring Semester to ensure that proper arrangements can be made

 Students requesting an Emotional Support Animal must provide clinical documentation on official letterhead signed by a qualified and credentialed practitioner, who is not a family member of the student.